Tom Rukavina: 2010 gubernatorial campaign

 On July 23, 2009, Rukavina filed paperwork for an exploratory committee for Governor of Minnesota, making his candidacy official in early September at Bayfront Park in Duluth.
 He was later endorsed by Congressman Jim Oberstar.
 At the DFL state convention he dropped out of the race and endorsed Margaret Anderson Kelliher.

 Personal life

 Rukavina was arrested on July 31, 2004, for fourth-degree drunk driving with a blood alcohol level of 0.15.
 He pleaded guilty to the charge.

-Rukavina was married to Jean and the couple had two children.
+Rukavina was married to Jean who previously had three children and Rukavina had two children.
 Rukavina's daughter Ida worked for U.S. Senator Amy Klobuchar.
-Ida Rukavina was then Executive Director of the Range Association of Municipalites and Schools (RAMS) starting in July of 2021 before being appointed by MN Governor Tim Walz as the new commissioner of Iron Range Resources and Rehabilitation Board in December 2022.
+Ida Rukavina was then Executive Director of the Range Association of Municipalities and Schools (RAMS) starting in July 2021 before being appointed by MN Governor Tim Walz as the new commissioner of Iron Range Resources and Rehabilitation Board in December 2022.
 He was friends with late U.S. Senator Paul Wellstone, who was flying to attend the funeral of Rukavina's father when his plane fatally crashed in October 2002.